 • Performs best during the winter months, when the temperature drops below 7 degrees Celsius.

-• Compound contains a higher natural rubber content - helps to remain flexible in freezing weather, conforming to the road.
+• Compound contains a higher natural rubber content - helping the tyre to remain flexible in freezing weather and conform to the road surface.

 • The grooves of winter tyres are typically wider to channel snow and water.
 The latest generation also have smaller shoulder grooves to improve snow and ice traction.

 • Designed to cope with all sorts of conditions - good performance delivered throughout the year